dusk-network/piecrust/docs/smart-contracts-tutorial.md

     }
 ```

-In this way, contract is able to verify ZK proof without performing the verification by itself, but rather by delegating
+In this way, contract is able to verify ZK proof without having to perform the verification itself, but rather by delegating
 the work to the host.

-##Calling Other Contracts
+## Calling Other Contracts
 Contracts are allowed to call other contracts, as in the following example:

 ```rust